C16398141/OOP-CA/README.md

   How The Project Was Coded

   I began by creating classes for the objects that I planned on implementing.
-For each of those classes, methods were made if they had functions to fulfill.
-In the main file I displayed some of the borders and design elements using methods.
+For each of those classes, methods were made if they had functions to fulfill including display and fire etc. In the main file I displayed some of the borders and design elements using methods.
+I created an arraylist of star objects of randomly created values.
+I passed those values through functions to check if collisions happened or to even select a certain star as a target.
+I added dramatic music as there's no higher level of drama than destroying galactic raging hot billion year old beasts.
+On clicking I made the code check whether it was for a button or the default firing before calling methods.

   I set out with a vision of recreating iron man's pulse hand cannon.
 I was happy that the user had freedom to control the hand's movement and that on firing, there was a charging process like the movies.
 I liked the trajectory of the plasmaball and that the user could see when they could fire again.
 (I actually had a rapid fire function at one point which erradicated the stars quite effectively but it didn't make sense to charge multiple plasmaballs at the same time.)

   Problems and Decision Making